-Hyderabad is my current subject of study, as I can go out and feel what the authors tell me about this aristocratic city where time has no meaning.
-This book was there on my ‘to be read’ list, so when I met the author at Hyderabad Literary Festival, she very gracefully gave me a copy of the book along with her other book, which I will review later sometime.
-Incidentally, I am also writing a long 4000-word article on Hyderabad for a print magazine, so this book was also perfectly timed in my life.
+Hyderabad is my current subject of study.
+As I can go out and feel what the authors tell me about this aristocratic city where time has no meaning.
+This book Hyderabad Hazir Hai was there on my ‘to be read’ list.
+So when I met the author at Hyderabad Literary Festival, she very gracefully gave me a copy of the book along with her other book, which I will review later sometime.
+Incidentally, I am also writing a long 4000-word article on Hyderabad for a print magazine.
+So this book was also perfectly timed in my life.

-Editor has tried to cover many aspects of the city through the established voices of the city.
-There are old frail yet powerful voices from the romantic past, there are aspects of the city like its cuisine, its weddings, its palaces and deodis, its immortalized courtesans, its Dewans who left a rich legacy, its Nizams who were the richest in the world (though I am still to figure out the source of their richness), its Tehzeeb and Saleeka, its communities that became a part of the city and its new czars.
-A very good collection covering many dimensions, and I know it is never possible to write a complete book on cities with such heterogeneity.
+The editor has tried to cover many aspects of the city through the established voices of the city.
+There are old frail yet powerful voices from the romantic past.
+There are aspects of the city like its cuisine, its weddings, its palaces, and deodis, it’s immortalized courtesans, its Dewans who left a rich legacy.
+It’s Nizams who were the richest in the world (though I am still to figure out the source of their richness).
+It’s Tehzeeb and Saleeka, its communities that became a part of the city and its new Czars.
+A very good collection covering many dimensions.
+I know it is never possible to write a complete book on cities with such heterogeneity.

-The piece I found the best is ‘Once upon a time’ by Vijay Marur, where he tells you about the habit of exaggeration and approximation in a Hyderabadi DNA through four hilarious stories, and you would never know how true they are.
-Rani Singh’s piece on ‘The Deodis of Charminar’ is well written and tells you not only about the physical aspects of a Deodi but also its cultural aspect.
-Narendra Luther’s piece on Courtesans, Palaces & Monuments is nice, specially the first part, as it is very unique that the strong female element is so much a part of the foundation of this city.
+The piece I found the best is ‘Once upon a time’ by Vijay Marur, where he tells you about the habit of exaggeration and approximation in a Hyderabadi DNA through four hilarious stories.
+You would never know how true they are.
+Rani Singh’s piece on ‘The Deodis of Charminar’ is well written.
+And tells you not only about the physical aspects of a Deodi but also its cultural aspect.
+Narendra Luther’s piece on Courtesans, Palaces & Monuments is nice, especially the first part, as it is unique that the strong female element is so much a part of the foundation of this city.
 Pieces on Salar Jung and Mehboob Pasha come with a lot of personal connect and emotion.

-Piece on Dakhani and cuisine leaves you wanting for more.
-I would have wanted to know what are the key elements of Dakhani language, its literature and how it has managed to sustain itself in current scenario.
-Piece on weddings has nothing new to offer, nothing very Hyderabadi, it could have been anywhere in the country.
+The piece on Dakhani and cuisine leaves you wanting for more.
+I would have wanted to know what are the key elements of Dakhani language, its literature and how it has managed to sustain itself in the current scenario.
+The piece on weddings has nothing new to offer, nothing very Hyderabadi.
+It could have been anywhere in the country.
 Pieces on Apollo hospitals and Real Estate are written like company brochures or press releases.
 Hyderabad connection is missing here, and writing is very impersonal.
 Having said that, we do know that not everyone has the same gift of writing.
-I missed the common man’s voice in the book, as most authors come from the upper echelons of the society.
+I missed the common man’s voice in the book.
+As most authors come from the upper echelons of the society.
 I do not know if the common man also wanted to live in the Nizami era or he prefers the new democratic setup.